 The *Center for Rapid Ingenuity is a temporary structure for Secret Project, a new educational program at the California College of the Arts.
 The new facility is intended to be economical, highly functional yet flexible structure; and, given its temporary nature, the parts need to be fully recyclable or re-sellable.

 It’s loose configuration and deployment of standard industrial elements (scaffolding and shipping containers) culminates in a series of unconventional yet utilitarian workshop spaces.
-The quadruple-height volume wrapped in an up-lighted scrim skin brings a luminous, temporal and iconic quality to the on a barren site – a former Greyhound Bus parking lot behind the main campus building.
+The quadruple-height volume wrapped in an up-lighted scrim skin brings a luminous, temporal, and iconic quality to the open forum on a barren site – a former Greyhound Bus parking lot behind the main campus building.
 The structure creates an identity for the new program, forming a strong and vibrant Center and drawing students at both a regional and national level.

 The former parking lot is now programmed with shipping containers to host different uses.
 Secret Project features workshops areas, pin-up spaces, auditorium with a stage and a variety of hangout spots.